Luis Yordán Dávila

-Luis Leoncio Yordán Dávila (12 September 1869 – 29 December 1932) was an attorney and Mayor of Ponce, Puerto Rico, from 1917 to 1918.
+Luis Leoncio Yordán Dávila (12 September 1869–29 December 1932) was an attorney and mayor of Ponce, Puerto Rico, from 1917 to 1918.

 Origin

 Some sources state Yordan Davila was born in Guayanilla while others state he was born in Ponce.
-Either way he appears to have been born on 12 September 1869, the son of Ramon Yordan Gonzalez and Cruz Davila Torres.
+Either way, he appears to have been born on 12 September 1869, the son of Ramon Yordan Gonzalez and Cruz Davila Torres.

 Family life

 Yordán Dávila married Angela Pasarell Pasarell.
 Their children were Luis Angel Yordan Pasarell, Rafael A. Yordan Pasarell, Oriol Yordan Pasarell, Belise Yordan Pasarell, and Jorge A. Yordan Pasarell.

 Career

 Yordán Dávila was a member of the House of Representatives of Puerto Rico.
-He was also president of the local chapter of the American Red Cross during World War I. He also presided the committee for the erection of the Luis Munoz Rivera statue on Plaza Las Delicias in Ponce.
+He was also president of the local chapter of the American Red Cross during World War I. He also presided over the committee for the erection of the Luis Munoz Rivera statue on Plaza Las Delicias in Ponce.

-In 1905 he was the fiscal commanding officer at the Ponce Firefighters Corps.
-In 1909 he co-founded the journal La Conciencia Libre (The Free Conscience) in Ponce.
-From 1910 to 1930 he was a lawyer and public notary.
+In 1905, he was the fiscal commanding officer at the Ponce Firefighters Corps.
+In 1909, he co-founded the journal La Conciencia Libre (The Free Conscience) in Ponce.
+From 1910 to 1930, he was a lawyer and public notary.
 It was during this time that, in 1916, he became mayor of Ponce.